-- We will work with students to coordinate services with other campus resources.
+- Work with students to coordinate services with other campus

-- We also work with students who may have not yet been diagnosed and are in need of support, resources or a referral.
+- Work with students who may have not yet been diagnosed and are in need of support, resources, or a referral

-- Follow rules outlined in Sections 503 and 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990 (ADA), the ADA Amendments Act of 2008, and other applicable federal and state regulations that prohibit discrimination on the basis of disability.
+- Follow rules outlined in Sections 503 and 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990 (ADA), the ADA Amendments Act of 2008, and other applicable federal and state regulations that prohibit discrimination based on disability

-Students wishing to be considered for accommodations that are offered through Disabilities Services (DS), must complete the following steps:
+Students wishing to be considered for accommodations that are offered through the Wellness Center must complete the following steps:

 Complete Intake Form

-Once enrolled at UTTC, student will need to self-disclose that they have a disability and begin the registration process with the DS Department by completing an Intake Form with the DS Coordinator.
+Once enrolled at UTTC, students need to self-disclose that they have a disability and begin the registration process with the Health and Wellness Department by completing an Intake Form with a Wellness Counselor.

-- Intake form will need to be filled out completely, signed and dated.
+- The intake form will need to be filled out completely, signed and dated.

-- Intake form will only need to be filled out once.
+- The intake form will only need to be filled out once.

 - It is the responsibility of the student to make his or her disability and needs to be known in a timely fashion.